joaquintides/drswo/README.md

 return s.upper_bound(nan) == s.end();
 ```
 * In the [N1313](https://wg21.link/n1313) foundational paper where partition-based semantics
-was introduced, David Abrahams states that _"[s]trict weak ordering is a great concept for
+was first introduced, David Abrahams states that _"[s]trict weak ordering is a great concept for
 sorting, but maybe it's not appropriate for searching"_.
+N1313 informed the resolution of [LWG270](https://open-std.org/JTC1/SC22/WG21/docs/lwg-defects.html#270)
+("Binary search requirements overly strict"), whose rationale states that
+_"[t]he proposed resolution reinterprets binary search.
+Instead of thinking about searching
+for a value in a sorted range, we view that as an important special case of a more general
+algorithm: searching for the partition point in a partitioned range"_.
-In [N3465](https://wg21.link/n3465), an early version of the paper upon which heterogeneous
+* In [N2882](https://wg21.link/n2882) and [N3465](https://wg21.link/n3465), early versions of the
-lookup for associative containers was defined, the wording for non-heterogeneous lookup
+paper upon which heterogeneous lookup for associative containers was defined
+([N3657](https://wg21.link/n3657)), the wording for non-heterogeneous lookup was indeed
-was indeed partition-based in accordance with Abrahams's conceptual setup (though this
+partition-based in accordance with Abrahams's conceptual setup (though this exact wording didn't
-exact wording didn't make it into the standard as is, for reasons unknown to the author).
+make it into the standard as is, for reasons unknown to the author).
 * For a unique associative container `a`, if `Compare` induces a strict _partial_ order
 on all its possible key values, then partition-based lookup is well defined everywhere.
 Formally, if `Compare` is a SPO and a set `K` of keys is totally ordered wrt `Compare`